Find Trade Colleges

 The total student population at Rend Lake College is 1,802, which includes 950 full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

 2% of Rend Lake College students take out loans to afford college costs.
 The typical student loan amount is $7,036 a year.
-The school reports a student loan default rate of 8.1% which is much lower than the average rate of 10.8%!
+Rend Lake College has a 8.1% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #19